aaparo/biomarkers/README.md

 # Biomarkers and clustering
 Project developed in R, extraction of biomarkers and analysis of dataset (clustering, classification).
-For other information see Relazione.pdf
+For details see relazione.pdf in this repo.